wdi-atx-10/class/w10/d01/afternoon/oop.md

 Composition in Practice

 Create a `User` class that accepts a `name` parameter.
 Use the Dog/Cat objects from class and have the person object hold an array of pets.
-Users should be able to call a method named `addPet()` to add a single pet, and `getPets()` to retrieve and iterate through all the pets added.
+Users should be able to call a method named `addPet()` to add a single pet instance, and `getPets()` to retrieve and iterate through all the pets added.
 Have each animal invoke the `speak()` method as you iterate.

 ## Resources